Robert Lyster Thornton

 Robert Lyster Thornton (29 November 1908 – 28 September 1985) was a British-Canadian-American physicist who worked on the cyclotrons at Ernest Lawrence's Radiation Laboratory in the 1930s.
 During World War II he assisted with the development of the calutron as part of the Manhattan Project.
 He returned to Berkeley in 1945 to lead the construction of the 184 inch cyclotron, and spent the rest of his career there.

 Biography

 Robert Lyster Thornton was born in Wootton, Bedfordshire, England, on 29 November 1908, the son of Dudley L. Thornton, a mechanical engineer, and his wife Katherine née Foster.
-The family emigrated to Canada when his father worked for the Canadian Pacific Railroad.
+The family emigrated to Canada when his father worked for the Canadian Pacific Railway.
 He entered McGill University, earning his B.Sc. in 1930 and then his Ph.D. in 1933, writing his thesis on "The Stark effect for krypton; Stark intensities in hydrogen and helium" under the supervision of John Stuart Foster, an expert on the Stark effect.
 His results were subsequently published in the Proceedings of the Royal Society.